-To measure the stock-level sentiment exposure, this study employs sentiment beta.
+To measure the stock-level sentiment exposure, this study follows previous literature and employs sentiment beta (Baker & Wurgler, 2007; Chen et al., 2021; Glushkov, 2006; Massa & Yadav, 2015, among others).
 Specifically, each individual stock's sentiment beta is estimated by regressing monthly excess return on the sentiment change index while controlling for Fama-French 3 risk factors and liquidity innovation factor.
-In quarter t, for stocks with at least 30 return observations over the 36-month period covering month t - 35 to month t, we roll the window forward every 3 months and perform the following time-series regression, where r{it} is the excess return of stock i in month t, MKT, SMB, and HML are Fama-French factors (Fama & French, 1993), LIQ is the Pástor and Stambaugh (2003) liquidity factor.
+In quarter q, for stocks with at least 30 return observations over the 36-month period covering month t-35 to month t, we roll the window forward every 3 months and perform the following time-series regression, where r{it} is the excess return of stock i in month t, MKT, SMB, and HML are Fama-French factors (Fama & French, 1993), LIQ is the Pástor and Stambaugh (2003) liquidity factor.
 The liquidity factor is included for two reasons.
 First, Pástor and Stambaugh (2003) document that liquidity is an important factor in pricing common stocks as stocks with higher sensitivity to aggregate liquidity are expected to have high returns in the cross-section.
 Second, liquidity contributes to price efficiency, as stocks with higher liquidity impose lower costs on arbitragers (Amihud, 2002; Boehmer & Kelley, 2009).
 To assess the impact of sentiment on the relation of institutional ownership and price efficiency, it is imperative to control for the impact of liquidity when estimating sentiment beta. $\Delta SENT_t$ is the sentiment change index, instead of simply taking the changes in sentiment level index, we construct it as the first principal component of the changes in five aforementioned sentiment proxy variables, align with the prior practices (Baker & Wurgler, 2007; Chen et al., 2021; Glushkov, 2006; Massa & Yadav, 2015).
 The primary reason for doing so is the noisiness in the proxy variable can vary when transitioning from levels to changes.